WhitmanOptiLab/DENSE/README.md

 #### 3.1.2: Command Line Arguments

 The table below can also be accessed by running `simulation` either without any command line arguments or with any of the following flags: `-h`, `--help`, `--usage`.
 Short and long flags are equivalent; either can be used to get the same program behavior.
 Short flags must be preceeded by `-` while long flags must be preceeded by `--`.
 As examples: `-h` and `--help`.
-Arguments that have a field type require additional text to proceed the flag itself like so: `-p ../param_sets.csv`, `-b 0.05`, and `-o "alpha, bravo"`.
+Arguments that have a field require additional text to proceed the flag itself like so: `-p ../param_sets.csv`, `-b 0.05`, and `-o "alpha, bravo"`.

 `RATETYPE` is set to `double` (double-precision floating-point) by default and can be changed in `source/util/common_utils.hpp`.